Chadtech/mail/readme.md

 PortsMail(app, { login: apiClient.login });
 ```

 In the code above `Mail.letter "login" json` says mail this json to the address `"login"`. `Mail.expectResponse` says we expect json in reply in the shape of `loginDecoder`, and we want it routed to come in via the `Msg` `LoginResult`.
-The entire specification of what is going on is handled in these few lines of code.
+The entire specification of what is going on is handled in these few lines of code with no ports or subscriptions.

 On the JavaScript side of things `PortsMail` initializes the elm app.
 The address is really just the key in a javascript object.
 The value of that key is a function, whos first argument is the payload from Elm, and whos second argument is the call back to send the value back into Elm.
 Something like..